Tunnel plan near Stonehenge gets UK government consent

 Nowadays, the charity said the interpretation “most generally accepted is that of a prehistoric temple aligned with the movements of the sun.”

-Whatever it was designed to be, Stonehenge has long captured the imagination of the English public and remains one of the country’s biggest tourist draws.
-That’s particularly true at the time of the summer and winter solstices, when the sunrise is greeted by thousands.
+Whatever it was designed to be, Stonehenge has long captured the imagination of the British public and remains one of the country’s biggest tourist draws.
+That’s particularly true at the time of the summer and winter solstices.
+Because of the coronavirus pandemic, there will be no winter solstice at Stonehenge this year but the sunrise on the morning of Dec.
+21 will be live-streamed.

 By PAN PYLAS